coateds/PSServerCollectionTools/README.md

+# Quickstart
+For those of you that want to dive straight in, I recommend using the context based help (get-help), including examples and in this sequence:
+* Get-ServerCollection
+* Get-ServerObjectCollection
+* Test-ServerConnectionOnPipeline
+* Any of the others

 # PowerShell Server Collection Tools

 Despite knowing that the pipeline is supposed to be the power behind PowerShell, I have struggled with it.
 Like everyone else, I have seen the silly pipeline tricks that whack rogue instances of Notepad as if that basic editor were the great scripting enemy.
 A number of years ago, I started a contract where I was handed a listing of servers that were mine to administer and look after.
 There were categories within the list and I realized that by converting it to a CSV file, I could use Import-Csv to get an instant list of servers or even a subset of servers.
 It occurred to me that this would be very useful as the first item on the left of a pipeline.